Second-Order Mirror Descent: Convergence in Games Beyond Averaging and Discounting: Introduction

-Despite these theoretical guarantees, the applicability of MD and its variants remains limited as many games do not conveniently exhibit these strict properties.
-For example, MD does not converge in many games, most notably in zero-sum (ZS) finite games that feature a unique interior NE \cite{Mertikopoulos18}. \cite{Hofbauer_Stable} showed that no two-player ZS finite game is strictly monotone.
-Furthermore, strictness is also intimately related to the uniqueness of the solution.
-In practice, many games exhibit a convex set of solutions as opposed to a unique one.
-This means strictness imposes serious constraints on the problem parameters or problem types.
-Moreover, many algorithms that are directly derived from MD (through discretization or otherwise) share similar limitations in that some type of strictness needs to be assumed to ensure convergence, e.g., \cite{MZ2019, Mertikopoulos16, MigotCojocaru2020, Zhou_Counter, Zhou_Lossy_18, Staudigl17, Flokas, Giannou21}.
+Despite these theoretical guarantees, the applicability of MD and its variants remains limited, as many games found in practice do not conveniently exhibit these strict properties.
+In other words, MD does not converge in many games, most notably in zero-sum (ZS) finite games that feature a unique interior NE \cite{Mertikopoulos18}. \cite{Hofbauer_Stable} showed that no two-player ZS finite game is strictly monotone.
+Furthermore, strictness is also intimately related to the uniqueness of the game equilibrium.
+For instance, a strictly monotone game admits a unique NE \cite{Facchinei_I}.
+In practice, however, many games exhibit a convex set of equilibria as opposed to a unique one.
+This means strictness imposes serious constraints on the problem parameters or types.
+Moreover, many dynamics or algorithms that are directly derived from MD (through discretization or otherwise) share similar limitations in that some type of strictness needs to be assumed to ensure convergence, e.g., \cite{MZ2019, Mertikopoulos16, MigotCojocaru2020, Zhou_Counter, Zhou_Lossy_18, Staudigl17, Flokas, Giannou21}.

 To achieve convergence beyond strictness in a continuous-time setup, the existing literature typically relies on two primary approaches: \textit{averaging} and \textit{discounting}.
 The first method utilizes the time-averaged (\textit{ergodic}) strategies generated by MD as opposed to the actual strategies \cite{Mertikopoulos16}.
 However, this approach has two drawbacks.
 Firstly, the players need to combine their time-averaged strategies in order to recover the NE, which is unrealistic in non-cooperative settings.
 Secondly, time-averaging could fail outside of ZS games \cite{Unstable_Equilibria}.
 Another method is via a \textit{discounting} procedure \cite{Bo_LP_TAC2020, Bo_Pavel_TechNote_2021, Coucheney}, which is conceptually related to the \textit{weight decay} method of \cite{Krogh92}.
 Discounting can be seen as a regularization technique that makes use of a strictly convex function to offset poor game properties, such as the lack of strict monotonicity.
 However, in general, discounting cannot yield exact convergence \cite{Coucheney, Bo_LP_TAC2020, Bo_Pavel_TechNote_2021}.
 Since \textit{averaging} and \textit{discounting} represent two of the most widely studied method for improving the convergence properties of continuous-time MD, yet at the same time both have been met with challenges, therefore it is natural for us to set our sights on alternative approaches.